grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 ### HTTP section

 - **URL** - The URL of your Prometheus server.
 If your Prometheus server is local, use <http://localhost:9090>.
 If it is on a server within a network, this is the port exposed where you are running Prometheus.
-Example: <http://prometheus.example.org:9090>.
+Example: <http://prometheus.example.orgname:9090>.

 - **Allowed cookies** - Specify cookies by name that should be forwarded to the data source.
 The Grafana proxy deletes all forwarded cookies by default.

 - **Timeout** - The HTTP request timeout.
 This must be in seconds.
 There is no default, so this setting is up to you.

-### Authentication section
+### Auth section

 There are several authentication methods you can choose in the Authentication section.

+{{% admonition type="note" %}}

+Use TLS (Transport Layer Security) for an additional layer of security when working with Prometheus.
+For information on setting up TLS encryption with Prometheus see [Securing Prometheus API and UI Endpoints Using TLS Encryption](https://prometheus.io/docs/guides/tls-encryption/).
+You must add TLS settings to your Prometheus configuration file **prior** to setting these options in Grafana.

+{{% /admonition %}}

 - **Basic authentication** - The most common authentication method.
-Use your `data source` username and `data source` password to connect.
+Use your `data source` user name and `data source` password to connect.

-- **Enable cross-site access control requests** - Allows cross-site access control requests with your existing credentials and cookies.
-Enables the server to authenticate the user and perform authorized requests on their behalf on other domains.
+- **With credentials** - Toggle on to enable credentials such as cookies or auth headers to be sent with cross-site requests.

+- **TLS client authentication** - Toggle on to use client authentication.
+When enabled, add the `Server name`, `Client cert` and `Client key`.
+The server provides a certificate that is validated by the client to establish the server's trusted identity.
+The client key encrypts the data between client and server.

+- **With CA cert** - Authenticate with a CA certificate.
+Follow the instructions of th CA (Certificate Authority) to download the certificate file.

+- **Skip TLS verify** - Toggle on to bypass TLS certificate validation.

 - **Forward OAuth identity** - Forward the OAuth access token (and also the OIDC ID token if available) of the user querying the data source.

-- **No authentication** - Use no authentication required to access the data source.
-This is **not recommended**.

-### TLS Settings

-Use TLS (transport Layer Security) for an additional layer of security when working with Prometheus.
-For information on setting up TLS encryption with Prometheus see [Securing Prometheus API and UI Endpoints Using TLS Encryption](https://prometheus.io/docs/guides/tls-encryption/).

-> You must add TLS settings to your Prometheus configuration file prior to setting these options in Grafana.

-- **Add self-signed certificate** - Authenticate with a self-signed certificate.

-- **TLS client authentication**-

-- **Skip TLS certificate validation** - Check this if you want to skip TLS certificate validation.

-### HTTP headers
+### Custom HTTP headers

-- **Header** - Custom header.
-This is to allow custom headers to be passed based on the needs of your Prometheus instance.
+- **Header** - Add a custom header.
+This allows custom headers to be passed based on the needs of your Prometheus instance.

 - **Value** - The actual value of the header.